aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/htmlsaveoptions/epubnavigationmaplevel/_index.md

 ### Remarks

 Navigation map in IDPF EPUB format allows user agents to provide easy way of navigation through the document structure.
 Usually navigation points correspond to headings in the document.
-To populate headings up to level N assign this value to `EpubNavigationMapLevel`.
+To populate headings up to level **N** assign this value to `EpubNavigationMapLevel`.

-By default, three levels of headings are populated: paragraphs of styles Heading 1, Heading 2 and Heading 3.
+By default, three levels of headings are populated: paragraphs of styles **Heading 1**, **Heading 2** and **Heading 3**.
 You can set this property to a value from 1 to 9 to request corresponding maximum level.
 Setting it to zero will reduce navigation map to only document root or roots of document parts.

 ### Examples